BalloonBox-Inc/SCRTSibyl_phase2/README.md

 ### Overview

-- **Total Estimated Duration:** 14 weeks
+- **Total Estimated Duration:** 13 weeks
-- **Full-Time Equivalent (FTE):** 3.5
+- **Full-Time Equivalent (FTE):** 3.1
-- **Total Costs:** USD 120,000
+- **Total Costs:** USD 105,000

 Our team will require 3.5 months to complete this project (subject to a mutually agreed upon solution design that both Bbox and SCRT feel excited about).
-We intend to have 2 developers full-time, 2 data scientists full-time, and 1 UX/UI designer part-time, a product architect, and a project manager.
+We intend to have 2 developers full-time, 1 data scientist full-time, and 1 UX/UI designer part-time, a product architect, and a project manager.
 We can receive payments in 4 disbursements, one at the beginning of the grant, three after completion of each milestone.
 We would be willing to consider part payment (up to 50%) in SCRT, BTC or ETH.
 The grant can be paid to either of the following addresses:

 - BTC address: bc1qz36smg7zg9d2de7qurj9a49fetemavta39a9zp
 - ETH address: 0x3ffA0e66091742a867430D140E36826c06ba19Be
 - SCRT address: secret18qeg7lx63wkqvy9e295slufvch5rfel2v23tsu

-**Initial amount at grant issuance:** USD 20,000
+**Initial amount at grant issuance:** USD 15,000

 ### Milestone 1 - APIs, Integration, Credit Score Algorithm
 - **Estimated duration:** Week 1-8
-- **Costs:** USD 50,000
+- **Costs:** USD 40,000

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |